University of Essex: Student body

-New students entering the university in 2020 had an average of 112 points (the equivalent of BBC at A Level).
+New students entering the university in 2021 had an average of 126 points (the equivalent of just under ABB at A Level).
 Statistics from the Higher Education Statistics Agency show 95% of UK undergraduates are from state schools or colleges and 11.8% are from low participation neighbourhoods.

 The university has a very large population of international students, with over 4,300 students from outside the UK in 2017–18.
 Essex has an international character with 132 countries represented in its student body.
 The Times Higher Education World Rankings placed Essex joint 15th for the highest percentage of international students with 44.3% of students coming from outside the UK.
 Essex is also in the top 20 for 'international outlook' in these rankings – this indicator measures the proportion of staff and students from outside the UK alongside international collaboration on research.

 Students' Union

 Some of the major music bands to play in Essex's Students' Union include AC/DC, Blur, Iggy Pop, The Kinks, Can, King Crimson, Pink Floyd, Radiohead, The Smiths and The Specials.

 Essex students voted to leave the National Union of Students in an All Student Vote in 2017.
 A total of 1,026 votes were cast across the three campuses (845 Colchester, 132 in Southend and 46 in Loughton) with 59% in favour of disaffiliating from the national body.
 In 2018, the student body voted in a referendum to change the way the Students' Union operates with the establishment of a Student Parliament to represent students and hold the officers to account.

 The Students' Union media channels operate under the name Rebel.
 Rebel Radio won the Best Training Initiative award at the I Love Student Radio Awards in 2019.